festim-dev/FESTIM/docs/source/getting_started.rst

 FESTIM requires FEniCS to run.

 FEniCS can be installed with Anaconda on MacOs and Linux.
-In order to use the Anaconda distribution on Windows, use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
+In order to use the Anaconda distribution on Windows, use the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
-First [install Anaconda](https://docs.continuum.io/anaconda/install) then run the following commands
+First `install Anaconda <https://docs.continuum.io/anaconda/install>`_ then run the following commands

     conda create -n festim-env
     source activate festim-env